a-ast/akeneo-data-generator/README.md

 - Run `bin/docker/console.sh akeneo:api:generate-products 100 --with-images`

+Please note that data generation takes time, especially the image generation part that has a large impact on performance.

 ### Generate Complete Catalog

-The generation is based on a configuration file that needs to be placed in `app/catalog/`.
+The generation is based on a configuration file that needs to be placed into `app/catalog/`.

-- Run `bin/docker/console.sh akeneo:api:generate-catalog minimal.yml --with-products`
+- Run `bin/docker/console.sh akeneo:api:generate-catalog small.yml --with-products`

+When generating & injecting large set of products, for instance, 300K products, we advise to launch several product generation commands in parallel.

+Troubleshooting: on Enterprise Edition, you need to give permissions on category trees before to launch the product import, this issue is known as PIM-6937 and will be fixed in a 2.0.x patch.

 ## Credits